Dr Jones & Partners has multiple MRI scanners in metropolitan Adelaide, Mt Barker and Whyalla. We have a highly experienced team of MRI technicians.

-Any discomfort in the joint should settle within 24 hours as the contrast is absorbed.
+Any discomfort in the joint should settle within 24 hours as the contrast dye is absorbed.

-No strenuous activity for 48 hours after the Arthrogram.
+Do not do any strenuous activity for 48 hours after the arthrogram.

-Infection is an uncommon, but serious side effect.
-If you notice any fever or redness, swelling, or increased pain at the injection site after the first 2 days notify your referring doctor or call the clinic where the injection was performed immediately.
+Infection is uncommon, but it is a serious side effect.
+If you notice any fever or redness, swelling, or increased pain at the injection site after the first two days, notify your referring doctor or immediately call the clinic where the injection was performed.